acl-org/emnlp-2023/_pages/participants.md

 ## Airports

-There are 2 commercial airports in Singapore that are responsible for the arrival and departure of hundreds of flights every day.
-The two airports are Singapore Changi Airport and Seletar Airport that offer passengers the comfort of onboarding domestic and international flights.

-Distance from Airport to Resorts World Convention Centre
+Singapore Changi Airport (SIN) are responsible for the arrival and departure of hundreds of flights every day.
+The distance from Airport to Resorts World Convention Centre is 23.9km.

-* Changi International Airport - SIN (23.9km)
-* Seletar Airport - XSP (23.9km)
-* Paya Lebar Air Base - QPG (19.6km)
-* Tengah Air Base - TGA (28.4km)

 ## Visa Requirements